section-engineering-education/engineering-education/articles/house-price-prediction/index.md

 title: House Price Prediction using Machine Learning
 description: In this tutorial we will be going over how to implement an entire machine learning pipeline and we will understand how we implement machine learning algorithms.
 author: lalithnarayan-c
-date: 2020-11-20T00:00:00-10:00
+date: 2020-11-23T00:00:00-14:00
-topics: [Languages]
+topics: []
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/house-price-prediction/hero.jpg
     alt: house price prediction example image
 ---
 Welcome to a tutorial on predicting house prices using the [Random Forest Regression](https://en.wikipedia.org/wiki/Random_forest) algorithm.
 We will cover the data pipeline creation.
+<!--more-->
 This pipeline creation process involves loading the dataset, cleaning and pre-processing the dataset, fitting a model to the dataset, and testing the model’s performance using various evaluation metrics.
-<!--more-->
 ### Prerequisites
 There are a few theoretical and programming pre-requisites required for this article.
 They are helpful but not required to understand the article.